yildizyakup/fully-operational-scientific-calculator/README.md

 the overflowflag is synchronized to one.
 If overflow = 1, the display function prints “OuFL” to the screen.
 If the operations performed are uncertain, invalidflag is equal to one, if invalidflag = 1, the display function prints “InuL” on the screen.

+## Unsolved Difficulties

+If the last number on the screen is written as float, the first 3 digits are lit while writing the new number.
+As a solution, expected to reset the digits somewhere to be solved by debugging.

+If a negative number is written on the screen, the new entered number is positive, but negative sign appears at the beginning.
+But the transaction between them is done correctly.
+In the same way, a solution can be found by resetting the digit during the debug process.